AditiPrabhakar/welth/notes.md

 * Created `data/categories.js` to store all the categories.

 * useMemo takes a callback function and a dependency array.
 It only runs / re-calculates if the values of dependency array have changed else it will cache the value whatever it was given.
+* `localeCompare` method returns a negative, positive, or zero value based on the lexicographical order of the strings.